Lawyer Quincy Illinois

-Temporary Total Disability – Temporary total disability means that you’re entitled to benefits while under the care of your doctor and unable to resume job responsibilities.
+Temporary Total Disability – You’re entitled to benefits from your employer while you’re under the care of your doctor and unable to work.

-Permanent Disability – This term means that your injury will, in some way, affect you and your ability to work for the rest of your life.
+Permanent Disability – This term means that your injury will affect you, in some way, for the rest of your life.

-Vocational Rehabilitation – When an injury prevents you from working, your employer may be responsible for providing training or retaining you for another position.
+Vocational Rehabilitation – When an injury prevents you from returning to work, your employer may be responsible for vocational training or retaining services for another position.

-Occupational Diseases – Occupational diseases happen because of unsafe or unsanitary working conditions.
+Occupational Diseases – Occupation diseases refer to illnesses and conditions that happen because of a poorly maintained or unsanitary workplace.

-Construction Injuries – Many injuries happen due to the dangerous nature of construction sites.
-Many times these injuries result in permanent and total disability.
+Construction Injuries – Construction injuries are common due to the nature of the job.
+Many times, they result in total disability or permanent impairment.

 Call LaMarca Law Office Today at (217) 492-9000